 HR will come up with plans to instill the core values of the organisation virtually, so that employees share the same growth mindset and the organisation moves forward as a whole.

-Trend 6 – Internal Talent Mobility will Retain Employees
+Trend 6 – Internal Mobility for Retention

 Artificial Intelligence will be used not only to source new hires but also to match the supply and demand of talent internally.
 As a case in point, Schneider Electric, with more than 135,000 employees across 100 countries, reviewed exit interviews and found that nearly 50% of employees who left the organisation stated their reason was lack of visible career growth.